BarbzCodez/BarbzCodez/README.md

   - If you already have a resume in PDF or word document checkout the [convertors listed](#convert-your-resume-to-markdown).
   - To make the process more smoothly, use the sample resume on [index.md](/index.md) as template, because the theme we are going to be using works with that template.
   - For more information checkout the [template section](#template) on the resources.
-- **Git**: This is how you can make changes from your laptop and send it to GitHub
+- **Git**: This is how you can make changes locally and push them to GitHub.
   - You can download it [here](https://git-scm.com/download/win).
 - **GitHub Account**: This is where your resume is going to be hosted.
   - If you need an account go to [GitHub SignUp](https://github.com/signup).